 There‘s nothing like listening to a good story.
-Storytelling can be a favorite part of each tribe meeting.
+Storytelling can be a favorite part of each crew meeting.
 Read the tips below on improving your storytelling talent.
 This section is full of good interesting stories that kids of all ages will enjoy.

 How to Tell a Good Story

 - Ideally, father and child should find a way to tell each story together.
 All stories should be tailored to the children.
 If they enjoy it, then the dads will too.

 - The first step in telling a good story is to find the proper story.
 Keep in mind the audience to whom you will tell the story.
 Their age and interests are important factors.
 Avoid morbid or overly sentimental stories.
 Your story may be taken from history, literature, the Bible legends or even a contemporary news item.